-Thus have we been indisposed to consider the next series of decade-long, continent-spanning catastrophes and shield ourselves from their effect.
+Thus have we been taught to disregard the next series of decade-long, continent-spanning catastrophes and shield ourselves from their effect.
 Nowadays, all the governments of Earth should be stocking food reserves the way frenetic squirrels would, like Joseph on behalf of Pharaoh.

 If the prospect of reading a long list of dates and place names does not appeal to you, scan the next few paragraphs and skip the rest of this chapter (Burning Libraries BC) and the next (Burning Libraries AD).
-Hopefully, you will have begun to grasp the vast sinkholes of lost memory we can’t overlook or recover.
+Hopefully, you will have begun to consider vast sinkholes of lost memory we can’t overlook or recover.
 Huge treasure-troves of information have sunk into uncharted oblivion.
-Peace information (perhaps crucial to our well-being) has disappeared at alarming rates—almost as quickly as Learners could acquire it.
+Peace information (perhaps crucial to our well-being) has disappeared at alarming rates ― almost as quickly as Learners could acquire it.

 This chapter glosses vast stretches of space-time.
 Oftentimes, tales of destruction have grown so wanton and redundant that I had to abridge, condense and skip many.
 I have struggled against the myopic worldview inherited from my Western upbringing.
 According to it, the universe is an idealized dartboard laid out as follows.
 Caucasian nobility and upper bourgeoisie, their sycophants and satirists occupy a giant bull’s eye of exhaustive glorification.
 History’s worst pirates and murderers are honored with ceremonial salutes.
-Intensive study is made of Jewish, Greek and Roman war tribes—at the expense of everyone else.
+Intensive study is made of Jewish, Greek and Roman war tribes ― at the exclusion of everyone else.

 Even those well-known tribes lost more than 99% of their literature.

-A fixed inventory of soap opera novels and philosophical quibbles (the Great Books, with but few exceptions) is selected for crashing boredom, labyrinthine verbiage (see The Greeks, Kant, Marx, et al.), biographical reductionism, trivial redundancy and masterful obscurantism.
-Its ultimate value may be summarized as follows: it provides a thorny obstacle course for grad students and an elaborate cultural code, the elements of which weapon elites swap enthusiastically and forever without clarifying any of the worst social contradictions.
+A fixed inventory of soap opera novels and philosophical quibbles (the Great Books with but few exceptions) is selected for crashing boredom, labyrinthine verbiage (see the Greeks, Kant, Marx, et al.), biographical reductionism, trivial redundancy and masterful obscurantism.
+Its ultimate value may be summarized as follows: it provides a thorny obstacle course for grad students and an elaborate cultural code, the elements of which weapon elites can swap enthusiastically and forever without clarifying our worst social contradictions.
 A greasy smokescreen that reveals nothing important: what a compendium of genius!
 Meanwhile, our real Learning texts have disappeared.

 A handful of thousand-year religious texts provided job security for ancient copywriters who cloaked their ignorance in ambiguity.
 Today’s fundamentalists grace us with their “literal” misinterpretations of comparable value and clarity.

-Weapon-narrowed technologies are analyzed in microscopic precision, along with the skeletal scientific dogma that supports them.
+Technologies constrained by weapons are analyzed in microscopic precision, along with the skeletal science dogma that supports them.
 They are then declared the only certainties in the Universe.
 I haven’t heard such unbelievable bunk sustained so obstinately since, maybe, Lagash.
-Meanwhile, few texts remain on the destruction of ancient thought or on peace in general, for that matter: perhaps the most important and poorly documented topics on Earth.
+Meanwhile, few texts remain on the destruction of ancient thought or on peace in general for that matter: perhaps the most important and poorly documented topics on Earth.